 Yet another fun bit of phraseology from the folks who want to lend you money at a higher rate, because your credit rating might not be AAA (or even C-).
-I heard this phrase used in a radio commercial here in Ottawa, so I am assuming this is going to be one of the new nice ways to describe folks who do not have great credit.
+I heard bruised credit used in a radio commercial here in Ottawa.
+I assume this is going to be one of the new nice ways to describe folks with bad credit.

-The sarcastic side of me thought out loud when I heard the phrase, “When did your credit rating become like a banana or apple?”, however, we can ignore that bit of flippant puffery from me, and ask the question, why is there a need to dumb down and nicefy the concept of bad credit?
+The sarcastic side of me thought out loud when I heard the phrase, “When did your credit rating become like a banana or apple?”.
+Why is there a need to dumb down and nicefy the concept of bad credit?
 What is next, people who have been convicted of impaired driving being described as Reformed Dreamy Drivers?

-Someone in the advertising world has figured out that no one wants to run ads that say, “If your credit stinks” or “if your credit has been turned down”, so if they nicefy the whole thing, radio and TV folks won’t feel as awkward running the ads (is my guess on this one).
+Someone in the advertising world has figured out that no one wants to run ads that say, “If your credit stinks” or “if your credit has been turned down”.
+If they nicefy the whole thing, radio and TV folks won’t feel as awkward running the ads .

 Yes, feel free to point out how adding fications to a word doesn’t make it a word.
 I actually meant to use the term that George Carlin made famous, however, I will keep this at a Suitable For Work level, however if you wish to see the NSFW George Carlin Clip that explains the term, there it was.

 Agreed!
 And it’s not just in advertising.
 I don’t know if it’s just North America, but everything’s becoming so PC I wonder what people are going to do the day they figure out that it’s possible to FAIL.
 Hopefully they’ll realize it’s not the end of the world.
 But it might feel like it the way we’re grooming ourselves.